 Motorcycles and Scooters

-I officially started driving like most others at age 15 1/2 learning in my parent's family cars.
-Once I got my learner's permit I started collecting motor scooters and cycles quickly building up a stable of different kinds of bikes.
+I officially started driving like most others at age fifteen and one-half learning in my parent's family cars.
+Once I got my learner's permit, I started collecting motor scooters and cycles quickly building up a stable of different kinds of bikes.
 My regular commuter was a brand new Lambretta 125cc 2-cycle motor scooter purchased as a kit from Montgomery Ward.
-After an accident I decided to cusomize mine.
-I repainted mine from light blue to a white epoxy trimmed with candy apple red metalic engine covers and matching front steering post cover as pictured.
+After an accident I decided to customize mine.
+I repainted mine from light blue to a white epoxy trimmed with candy apple red metallic engine covers and matching front steering post cover as pictured.
 This scooter served me well all through college.

 I so enjoyed driving my scooter, that I spoiled myself with an off-road Hodaka motor cycle (pictured on left) and actually did a little racing.
 The racing left me beat up and bruised in more places than I could count, so I shifted from off-road to track racing.